izgzhen/iris-coq/ProofMode.md

   all persistent hypotheses.
 The hypotheses `H1 ...
 Hn` will be consumed.
 - `[-H1 ...
 Hn]`  : negated form of the above pattern
 - `==>[H1 ...
-Hn]` : same as the above pattern, but can only be used if the goal is a primitive view shift, in which case the view shift will be kept in the goal of the premise too.
+Hn]` : same as the above pattern, but can only be used if the goal is a (primitive view) shift, in which case the (primitive view) shift will be kept in the goal of the premise too.
 - `[#]` : This pattern can be used when eliminating `P -★ Q` when either `P` or `Q` is persistent.
 In this case, all hypotheses are available in the goal for the premise as none will be consumed.